--r rebuild-time
+-r rebuild-priority

-Maximum time in hours allocated to reconstruct data on either a hot spare or a new disk module that replaces a failed disk module in a LUN.
-This parameter applies to all RAID LUNs except RAID 0 and hot spares.
-Legal values are 0 through 254.
-The default value is 4, which is adequate for most situations.
+Priority that the array assigns for reconstructing the data on either a hot spare or a new disk module that replaces a failed disk module in a LUN: ASAP (as soon as possible; 10 to 15 minutes per GB), High (15 to 30 minutes per GB), Medium (45 to 60 minutes per GB), or Low (75 to 90 minutes per GB).
+The rebuild priority applies to all RAID LUNs except RAID 0, individual disk LUNs, and hot spares.
+The default priority is High, which is adequate for most situations.